-Physiotherapists, sports therapists, osteopaths, chiropractors, podiatrists, massage therapists… Choosing a suitable health professional can be time consuming and also very expensive, especially if after getting ‘treated’ the pain returns.
-Is there a difference?
-Who should runners go to?
+Choosing a suitable health professional can be time consuming and also very expensive, especially if after getting ‘treated’ the pain returns.
+To make things worse, the difference between a physiotherapist, sports therapist or sports massage therapist is often not clear.
+How about an osteopath, chiropractor or podiatrist?
+Who should runners be going to?

 Chiropractic is a good example of a discipline that has had to evolve.
 Founded in the late 19th century, it flourished in a world where the concept of medical trials and evidence based practice was unheard of.
 The modern day practice of having a chiropractor ‘realign’ your spine stems from Chiropractic founder Daniel David Palmer of Iowa.
 Palmer believed that poor health was due to slight misalignments in the spine, which he referred to as ‘subluxations’.
 His theory was that these misalignments interfered with the flow of a ‘life force’ he called ‘innate energy’ and that by performing ‘adjustments’ he could restore free flow of this life force from the brain to the tissues.

 It will hopefully come as no surprise to you that there is absolutely no scientific evidence for the existence of Palmer’s ‘subluxations’ or ‘innate energy’ and despite his promises that chiropractic adjustment could cure 95% of all diseases, studies have failed to that show that they can cure any disease; some research suggests that chiropractic adjustment can provide benefit for back pain but most people agree it’s probably not down to the ‘restoring of life force’.